-If you’ve found this article, it’s likely that you are looking for sex therapy in Columbus, Ohio or somewhere in the rest of the state of the state.
-Maybe you are outside of Columbus and are looking for more information about what sex therapy is, your sexual health, how to handle past sexual abuse or other sexual concerns.
+If you’ve found this article, it’s likely that you are looking for sex therapy in Cincinnati, Columbus elsewhere in Ohio or somewhere in the rest of the state of the state.
+Maybe you are outside of our office areas and are looking for more information about what sex therapy is, your sexual health, how to handle past sexual abuse or other sexual concerns.

 This article will help you understand what sex therapists do, what sex therapists do not do, Who might need sex therapy, what sexual concerns they can help with, what sex therapy is like and what type of models are used to work with sexual issues.

 What a sex therapist does

 Who does sex therapy or counseling and what is their job?
 Both are very important questions that I (Yvonne Judge, sex therapist, Columbus, Ohio, IMFT, CHt) will answer for you.